pyqtgraph/pyqtgraph/doc/source/how_to_use.rst

 PyQt and PySide
 ---------------

-PyQtGraph supports two popular python wrappers for the Qt library: PyQt and PySide.
-Both packages provide nearly identical APIs and functionality, but for various reasons (discussed elsewhere) you may prefer to use one package or the other.
+PyQtGraph supports two popular python wrappers for the :term:`Qt` library: :term:`PyQt` and :term:`PySide`.
+Both packages provide nearly identical
+APIs and functionality, but for various reasons (discussed elsewhere) you may prefer to use one package or the other.
 When pyqtgraph is first imported, it automatically determines which library to use by making the fillowing checks: